Skip to Content

 We’re committed to protecting your rights and ensuring you’re treated with the respect and fairness you deserve, free from discrimination and harassment.

-Disability harassment can include offensive comments about a person’s disability, jokes about disabilities, or other harassing behaviors.
-It is critical to understand, however, that a mere comment in the workplace is typically not enough to constitute unlawful harassment.
-For a person to file a harassment claim, the behavior usually must be either so frequent or serious that it creates a hostile work environment.
+Disability harassment includes offensive comments about a person's disability, jokes about disabilities, or other harassing conduct.
+However, one offhand remark usually is not enough to create a legal claim.
+To file a harassment claim, the behavior must be frequent or severe enough to create a hostile work environment.

 Employers Must Provide Reasonable Accommodations

-Employers on Long Island are required to provide reasonable accommodations to employees with disabilities.
-Reasonable accommodation should be tailored to the specific needs of the employee.
-Examples of reasonable accommodations might include but certainly are not limited to the following:
+Employers on Long Island must provide reasonable accommodations to employees with disabilities.
+Reasonable accommodations should address an employee's specific needs.
+Examples of reasonable accommodations include the following:

 • Allowing the employee to have a flexible work schedule.